Ometria/ometria.react_native_sdk/README.md

 Ometria.trackScreenViewedEvent('OnboardingScreen', { a: '1', b: '2' });
 ```

+The second parameter is optional and can be used to send additional data about the screen.

 ### Custom events

 Your app might have specific flows or pages that are of interest to the marketing team.